Wednesday, September 9, 2009

 1. Place three jars of water on table, each with a different color in front of them and one jar with plain water in it.

-2. Take turns putting the syringe in the colored water jars and then squirt out
+2. Take turns putting the syringe in the colored water jars and then squirt out in the plain water jar.

 See how the colors change because the syringe transferred the colors over. – The original three jars of water also are a different color from sharing the syringe.